-- 1. It is recommended to use Internet Explore 6.0 or above to access Managed Switch. - The changed IP address take effect immediately after click on the Apply button, you need to use the new IP address to access the Web interface.
+1. It is recommended to use Internet Explore 6.0 or above to access Managed Switch.

-- 3. For security reason, please change and memorize the new password after this first setup. - .
-Only accept command in lowercase letter under web interface. - The WEB configuration of FGSD-1022P is the same with FGSD-1022 except PoE feature, so the FGSD-1022 will be the example to describe how to configure switch and also, will describe PoE configuration in additional.
+- 2. The changed IP address take effect immediately after click on the Save button, you need to use the new IP address to access the Web interface. - 3.
+For security reason, please change and memorize the new password after this first setup. - 4.
+Only accept command in lowercase letter under web interface.